necrashter/THE2Tester/README.md

 chmod +x test_examplesInPDF.py
 ./test_examplesInPDF.py
 ```
-### Unconfirmed Directory
+### Using Generated Dest Data - tester.py
-Under "unconfirmed" directory, you will find two files:
+tester.py is a script which takes the file name of the test data (either as a command line argument or using direct input) and executes all test cases in dataset, reporting failures and statistics.

-1. tester.py - A script which takes the file name of the test data (either as a command line argument or using direct input)
+Currently approved dataset(s):
-2. testdata1 - Relatively large file (about 40 MB) containing 200000 test cases with my expected outputs (To those in Whatsapp group: This does NOT include the test cases shared there)
+* testdata1 - Approved by 3 people.
+Contains 200000 test cases.

-Since these files are not provided to us by CENG, they need testing.
-If your code has passed all the test cases in the first part, test your code with this: (again, **your the2.py file must be in the same directory**)
+Use this command to test your code with testdata1: (again, **your the2.py file must be in the same directory**)
 ```
 python tester.py testdata1
 ```